 Grants are awarded primarily throughout the North Central Texas area which includes the following Texas counties: Archer, Baylor, Clay, Foard, Hardeman, Haskell, Jack, Knox, Montague, Throckmorton, Wichita, Wilbarger, and Young (could also include border counties in Oklahoma, Jackson, Tillman, Cotton, Jefferson).

-Unrestricted Grants are generally limited to the service area defined above.
+Community Grants are generally limited to the service area defined above.

 At the discretion of the WFACF Board of Directors, all other grants can be awarded both inside and outside the service area defined above.